-- Satisfactory completion of 60 credits of all required coursework as identified by the Program in the University Catalog with a cumulative GPA of 2.75 - A grade of C+ or higher in all nursing courses. - A grade of C+ or higher in all science courses - A grade of C or higher in all other courses. - A passing grade in all Nursing Mentor Seminars - Proof of CPR (American Heart Association BLS for the Health Care Provider.), Liability Insurance, and Health Clearance on file with the Clinical Compliance Coordinator - Adherence to a criminal history background check as required by a clinical agency.
+- Satisfactory completion of 60 credits of all required coursework as identified by the Program in the University Catalog with a cumulative GPA of 2.75 - A grade of C+ or higher in all nursing courses. - A grade of C+ or higher in all science courses - A grade of C or higher in all other courses. - Proof of CPR (American Heart Association BLS for the Health Care Provider.), Liability Insurance, and Health Clearance on file with the Clinical Compliance Coordinator - Adherence to a criminal history background check as required by a clinical agency.
 The Agency reserves the right to exclude a student from their site based on the result of their Criminal History Background Check.
 Such exclusion shall result in the student being dismissed from the nursing program